agentmail-to/agentmail-examples/README.md

 # AgentMail Examples

-Examples agents with email tools.
-Requires [AgentMail](https://agentmail.io) API key.
+Build agents with email inboxes.
+Requires an [AgentMail](https://agentmail.io) API key.

+### Basic Examples

+1. [Langchain Terminal](./langchain-terminal) - Chat with a Langchain agent with AgentMail tools via a terminal interface
+2. [OpenAI Terminal](./langchain-terminal) - Chat with an OpenAI agent with AgentMail tools via a terminal interface

+### Advanced Examples

+1. [Email Agent](./email-agent) - Chat with an agent that responds autonomously via email